-For each material, climate data for raw material extraction, material production and waste management was calculated.
-The total was calculated into kilograms of carbon dioxide equivalents (CO2e).
-The value per material was converted to the composition of each material partition, so that each material partition received a discharge value in kilograms of CO2e per material partition.
-This was subsequently multiplied by the average weight per advertisement, in order to produce the kilograms of CO2e per ad.
+For calculation of greenhouse gases, we have considered greenhouse gas emissions generated by raw material extraction, material production, and waste management.
+The total amount of greenhouse gas emissions was calculated into tonnes of carbon dioxide equivalents (CO2e).
+The value per material was converted to the composition of each material partition so that each material partition received a discharge value in kilograms of CO2e per material partition.
+This was subsequently multiplied by the average weight per advertisement, in order to produce the tonnes of CO2e per ad.
 This emission value represents a standard for saved emissions from a product in the category that didn’t have to be produced.
-This value formed the basis for the calculation of the climate benefits (saved emissions) for each product category of each site.
+This value formed the basis for the calculation of the saved emissions for each product category of each site.

-The impact of transportation of goods between seller and buyer was also added to the calculation – i.e. not an environmental benefit but an negative impact.
-An average distance of 44 km per ad was calculated, based on the Swedish marketplace Blocket’s customer survey, and the climate impact from transport by passenger car (petrol).
-The estimation of distance gathered in Blocket’s customer survey is used for all sites because all other marketplaces respective distances are equivilent or lower.
-Climate impact (not climate benefit) from the operation of server rooms and offices was also added to the calculation.
+For the calculation of emissions, we have also considered the impact of the transportation of goods between seller and buyer (not as an environmental benefit but as a negative impact).
+The estimation of distance gathered in Blocket’s customer survey is used for most of our sites because all other marketplaces respective distances are equivalent or lower.
+Our impact (not climate benefit) from the operations of data centers and offices was also added to the calculation.
 This was compiled by adding the climate impact from electricity production, both green electricity (wind and water) and the average national electricity mix (nuclear, hydro, coal condensate power, biofuel, etc.).

-All the climate data, ad data and the impact of operations was entered into the carbon footprint calculator that IVL has developed and the potential climate benefits of the categories were calculated.
+All the data, ad data and the impact of operations was entered into the environmental footprint calculator that IVL has developed and the potential environmental benefits and savings of the categories were calculated.